bobheadxi/calories/README.md

 - `make test` -> runs all tests with coverage reporting

 - `make clean` -> cleans up project (eg remove binaries)

+- `make deploy` -> deploys your branch to Heroku (and sets up the Heroku CLI if you haven't)